bwhitman/bread-detector/README.md

  - `TEMP` `GND` (black) to `MCU` `GND`.
  - `TEMP` `Vdd` (red) to `MCU` `Vin`.

-The `MCU` has a soldered-on JST connector and a set of pins for the programmer (which you only need during the setup, and not afterwards)
+The `MCU` has a soldered-on JST connector for the battery.
+The battery is charged by the micro-USB jack on the `MCU`, and seems to last a long time.

  - `BATT` to `MCU` JST connector

+The `MCU` a set of pins for the FTDI programmer (which you only need during the setup, and not afterwards)

- - FTDI breakout board into the `MCU` header pins (only for programming)
+ - FTDI breakout board into the `MCU` header pins

 We made a very simple breakout using a thru-hole breadboard, with JST connectors for the two sensors:

 ![Bread Detector in action](http://aps.s3.amazonaws.com/oryNG.png)

-The micro-USB jack on the ESP8266 charges the battery, which is handy.
-The battery seems to last a long time.

 ## Setting up